BallAerospace/cosmos-website/_docs_v5/calendar.md

 ### Metadata

-All Metadata is stored into a single sort set in the backend at millisecond resolution so you can now record any external data outside of the target / packet.
+Metadata allows you to record arbitrary data into the COSMOS system.
+For example, you could ask the user for inputs which fall outside the available target telemetry including user defined IDs, environmental factors, procedural steps, etc. This allows for searching metadata based on these fields and correlating the related telemetry data.

 ### Narrative